rupmann/shared-docs/README.md

 <li>Create a pull request</li>
 <li>Your pull request will be reviewed and merged into the repository if there are no conflicts</li>
 </ol>

+For more information about forking, check out this link: https://help.github.com/en/github/getting-started-with-github/fork-a-repo